Jokic scores 27 as Nuggets hold off Grizzlies 105-99

-DENVER (AP) - Nikola Jokic had 27 points and 12 rebounds, reserve Monte Morris tied a career high with 20 points and the injury-depleted Denver Nuggets beat the Memphis Grizzlies 105-99 on Monday night.
+Jokic had 27 points and 12 rebounds, Morris tied a career high with 20 points and the injury-depleted Denver Nuggets beat the Memphis Grizzlies 105-99 on Monday night.

+So that's what he's been doing.
+He scored 15 points in the second half.

+"I have to change my mindset from being that facilitator and scoring here and there to being more in attack mode for the team," Morris said.
+"Especially with guys out."

 Mason Plumlee added 12 points and 10 rebounds in his first start of the season for the Nuggets, who were missing Gary Harris, Paul Millsap and Will Barton due to injuries.
-Jamal Murray also was dealing with bruised right shin and took a hard hit on a screen just before halftime.
+Jamal Murray also was dealing with a bruised right shin and took a hard hit on a screen just before halftime, knocking the wind out of him.
 He finished with 16 points.

-Despite a dislocated right pointer finger, Memphis guard Mike Conley had 19 points and six assists.
-He also went to the locker room in the third quarter with what appeared to be a leg injury, but soon returned.
+"We're just a deep team," Plumlee said.
+"We have a lot of guys that can play and we have some guys that you haven't even seen yet."

+This was a tightly contested game that featured 15 lead changes.
+Neither team opened more than an eight-point advantage.

 Conley pulled the Southwest Division-leading Grizzlies to 98-97 with 3:44 left on a three-point play, but the Nuggets responded with baskets from Jokic and Murray.

-This game was a little more high scoring than their Nov.
+It was a little more high-scoring than their Nov.
 7 contest, when the Grizzlies won 89-87.
 In that game, Jokic attempted just one shot.

+This time, Jokic was more aggressive in going 9 of 14 from the floor.

+"He had to play better with all those guys out," said Marc Gasol, who scored seven points for Memphis.
+"Tonight, there wasn't much we could do about him."

 Jokic was pretty much hitting everything in the first half, including a shot when he was inbounding the ball toward the rim with 2.9 seconds remaining before halftime.